The 2020 Credit Score Guide – Chapter Three

-If you share a financial product with someone, then their credit file will be linked to yours.
+If you open a joint account with someone, their credit file will automatically be linked to yours.
 These people are called financial associates and are usually partners, family members or housemates.
 A shared financial product could be a mortgage, shared bank account or having your names together on utility bills.

 If you’ve had problems in the past with identity theft, this will appear on your credit file or you’ll be on the Cifas register.
 This will alert prospective lenders to carry out further checks to confirm your identity before agreeing to any credit applications.